kevinccorcoran/sample-work/README.md

 # About the Project

-This project was started in the summer of 2021 with the goal of creating a database of financial data for publicly traded companies to help systematized and enhanced investment decision-making.
-The system is using logic developed around value-investing principles, measures rates of improvement for various metrics, and studies the relationship between them.
+This project was started in the summer of 2021 with the goal of creating a database of financial data for publicly traded companies to systematize and enhance investment decision-making.
+The logic was developed around value-investing principles and measurements of rates of improvement for various metrics, and studies the relationship between them.

-After 7 months of development, 2 ETLs tools were developed to easily extract big data from online databases for data refresh, and a robust Dev database was developed.
+After 7 months of development 2 ETLs tools were developed to extract big data from online databases for easy data refresh, and a robust Dev database was developed.
 Although more data engineering and data analytics is needed, the project has a clear path forward.

-This GitHub repository does not contain all the information necessary for the project; its main goal is to showcase some of the work accomplished.
-Additional  information can be provided and time for deep-dive code review can be scheduled.
+Note: this GitHub repository contains the 2 ETLs tools, some of the SQL views and tables, and project documemts to showcase some of the work acomplished.
+Not all the project files are included.
+Additional information can be provided. .

 # High-level Metrics

-Currently the database comprise data for around 200 companies.
+Currently the DEv database comprise data for around 200 companies.
 Data includes quarterly data for financials ( Cash Flow statements, Income statements, Balance Sheet).
 And daily pricing info( High/Low, Open/Close, Volume).

 # Team Dynamic